 - build environment for the programming languages allowed in the competition;

-- PostgreSQL >= 9.4;
+- PostgreSQL \geq 9.0;

 - GNU compiler collection (in particular the C compiler gcc);

+- gettext >= 0.18;

-- Python >= 3.8;
+- Python >= 2.7, < 3.0;

-- libcg;
+- · libcg;

+- iso-codes:

+- shared-mime-info;

-- TeX Live (only for printing);
+- TeX Live (only for printing)

-- a2ps (only for printing).
+- a2ps (only for printing)

 You will also require a Linux kernel with support for control groups and namespaces.
 Support has been in the Linux kernel since 2.6.32.
 Other distributions, or systems with custom kernels, may not have support enabled.
-At a minimum, you will need to enable the following Linux kernel options: CONFIG_CGROUPS, CONFIG_CGROUP_CPUACCT, CONFIG_MEMCG (previously called as CONFIG_CGROUP_MEM_RES_CTLR), CONFIG_CPUSETS, CONFIG_PID_NS, CONFIG_IPC_NS, CONFIG_NET_NS.
+At a minimum, you will need to enable the following Linux kernel options: CONFIG_CGROUPS, CONFIG_CGROUP_MEM_RES_CTLR), CONFIG_CPUSETS, CONFIG_PID_NS, CONFIG_IPC_NS, CONFIG_NET_NS.
 It is anyway suggested to use Linux kernel version at least 3.8.